MJousse/R_Workshop_Intro_to_R/README.md

 │   │   └── script1.sh/py/r
 │   └── answers/results
 │       └── ...
-└── Slides
+├── Slides
-    └── workshopslides.pdf #using the pptx template provided
+│   └── workshopslides.pdf #using the pptx template provided
+└── Outline
+    └── workshopoutline.pdf #usind the template provided
 ```

 It is required to provide at least: